Peninsular Malaysian montane rain forests

-The Peninsular Malaysian montane rain forests is an ecoregion on Malay Peninsula.
+The Peninsular Malaysian montane rain forests is an ecoregion on the Malay Peninsula.
 It occupies the mountainous spine of the peninsula in Malaysia and southernmost Thailand.
 It is in the tropical and subtropical moist broadleaf forests biome.

 Geography

 The ecoregion occupies elevations above 1000 meters in the Titiwangsa Mountains, which form the mountainous backbone of the Malay Peninsula.
 It also includes ranges to the east in Kelantan, Terengganu, and Pahang states.
 The highest peak in the Titiwangsa Mountains is Mount Korbu at 2,183 meters elevation.
 Other peaks include Mount Tahan (2,188 m), the highest peak in peninsular Malaysia, and Mount Benum (2,130 m).
 The ecoregion is surrounded at lower elevations by the ecologically-distinct Peninsular Malaysian rain forests.

 Flora

-The montane forests are made up of evergreen trees, which form a canopy 10-20 meters high.
-The tree canopy is lower than the lowland forests and lack emergent trees, and the trees mostly and lack buttressed roots and have smaller glossy-green leaves.
+The montane forests are made up of evergreen trees, which form a canopy 10–20 meters high.
+The tree canopy is lower than the lowland forests and lack emergent trees, and the trees mostly lack buttressed roots and have smaller glossy-green leaves.
 Ephiphyes, including orchids, ferns, mosses, and lichens, are more abundant.

 Above 1000 meters elevation, the dipterocarps that characterize the lowland forests become fewer, and trees in the beech family (Fagaceae) become predominant, including evergreen oaks (Quercus) and species of Lithocarpus and Castanopsis.
 Trees in the Myrtle family (Myrtaceae) and conifers are also common, including species of Agathis, Dacrydium, and Podocarpus.

 Upper montane forests occur above 1500 meters elevation.
 Trees form a flat-topped canopy from 1.5 to 18 meters high.
 Epiphytes, including orchids, ferns, leafy liverworts, and lichens, are abundant.
-Common trees include species of Dacrydium, Daphniphyllum, Eurya, Ficus, Gordonia, Ilex, Leptospermum, Lindera, Lithocarpus, Melicope, Podocarpus, Prunus, Quercus, Syzygium, Schima, Ternstroemia, and Tristaniopsis, and Weinmannia fraxinea.
+Common trees include species of Dacrydium, Daphniphyllum, Eurya, Ficus, Gordonia, Ilex, Leptospermum, Lindera, Lithocarpus, Melicope, Podocarpus, Prunus, Quercus, Syzygium, Schima, Ternstroemia, and Tristaniopsis, and Pterophylla fraxinea.
 Rhododendrons are common shrubs, especially on acidic and peat soils.